sma-software/openviriato.algorithm-platform.py-client/doc/notes.md

 * Parameters
 * Possessions

 ###### Questions:
 > resolved - what to return, when there is no return? return an empty list, None ...
 * Generate Objects from JSON, ok? is it sufficient to just check the content?
+* Update Train Time: Perform update node by node --> in the example of the API it seems to be that way? --> Updates with list are possible and required!

 ###### Firs Review Feedback: